NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-2-the-basics.md

 `def concat_input(wildcards):` line shows the name of the function (`concat_input`) and the variable passed to the function (the `wildcards` object).
-In the second line we add two items to a list that we call `files` and add the '.txt' suffix to each item.
-Finally, the
-function returns the list.
+In the second line we add two items to a list that we call `files` and add the '.upper.txt' suffix to each item.
+Finally, the function returns the list.
 Because the `concatenate_files` rule has two wildcards `{first}` and `{second}` we can access the actual strings in the `wildcards` object using `wildcards.first` and `wildcards.second`.
 When we ask for the file `a_b.txt` then `wildcards.first == 'a'` and `wildcards.second == 'b'`.
-This means that the `files` list returned by the function will be `['a.txt', 'b.txt']`.
-To see for yourself you can add the following line to the function, just before the return statement: `print(wildcards.first, wildcards.second, files)`.
+This means that the `files` list returned by the function will be `['a.upper.txt', 'b.upper.txt']`.
+To see for yourself you can add the following line to the function, just before the return statement: `print (wildcards.first, wildcards.second, files)`.
 This way the wildcard values and the list will be printed to the terminal when you run Snakemake.

 Now that we've defined the function to use as input, we can use it in the `concatenate_files` rule.
 Update the rule so that it looks like this: